-This is, far and away, the biggest problem people run into when setting up Minecraft on their local area network (LAN): everyone has Minecraft installed and fired up, but one or more players cannot even see the the hosting player to connect in the first place.
+This is, far and away, the biggest problem people run into when setting up Minecraft on their local area network (LAN).
+Everyone has Minecraft installed and fired up, but one or more players cannot even see the hosting player to connect in the first place.

-Let’s break down the most common reasons for this issue and order them by prevalence with appropriate solutions.
+Let’s break down the most common reasons for this issue, ordered by how common the issue is when troubleshooting Minecraft.

 Your Firewall Is Blocking Java

-Fortunately, the solution for this problem is simple, as long as you have administrative access to the PC (meaning that the default account is the administrator or you have the password of the administrator account).
+Fortunately, the solution for this problem is simple, as long as you have administrative access to the PC (meaning that the default account is the administrator or you have the administrator account password).

-In the Firewall control panel, select “Allow an app or feature through the Windows Firewall”; the link is seen in light blue in the screenshot above.
+In the Firewall menu, select “Allow an app or feature through the Windows Firewall,” as seen in the screenshot below.